jamie2210/CI_MS1_TBC/README.md

 ```
 3. Schedule

-- Overflow scroll wasn't working correctly on scheudle page, noticed the way I'd set up the media query seemed to be the issue and it was also affecting the header and footer.
-Fixed the issue by changing to max-width instead of min-width of the media query and moving the units, which resovled both issues.
+- Overflow scroll wasn't working correctly on schedule page, noticed the way I'd set up the media query seemed to be the issue and it was also affecting the header and footer.
+Fixed the issue by changing to max-width instead of min-width of the media query and moving the units, which resolved both issues.

-#### Orginal code
+#### Original code

 ``` css
         @media screen and (min-width: 900px){